sal55/langs/pclang/pcl_opcodes.md

 `main` should end with a `stop` instruction; normal return won't work.
 (I will try and fix it so that `stop` is added automatically.)

 Note that this `main` does not take any parameters such as the `(nargs, args)` you find in C. Under Windows, command like parameters can be obtained via `__getmainargs()` or, all in one string, using `GetCommandLine`.

+### Notes

+`dupl` and `double` do the same things in the interpreter or any target where PCL's stack is an actual one.

+For a register-target where the PCL stack is compile-time only, 'double` steps a count on the same stack entry rather than create two entries.
+This is more efficient (reuses the same register), but can only be used where the 'duplicate' is affected by the next instruction, ie. not part of the top `A` slots in `(A - B)`.